Minnesota Department of Management and Budget: History

 The first iteration of MMB was the Budget Bureau, a division of the Department of Administration created in 1939 to assist the governor in the preparation of the executive budget.
 Later in 1971, the Loaned Executive Action Program (LEAP) convened by the late Wendell Anderson, Minnesota's 33rd governor, recommended consolidating the state's accounting and budgeting functions into a single agency under the governor's supervision in order to provide comprehensive budgetary control and financial reporting oversight of all state spending.
 A 1973 state government reorganization saw LEAP's recommendations put into action, with the former accounting functions of the elected state auditor transferred to the Budget Bureau - which in turn became the Department of Finance.
 At the same time, the Department of the Public Examiner was abolished and its powers and duties in relation to the supervision and auditing of local government finances were transferred to the Office of the State Auditor.

 The Department of Finance's responsibilities expanded further following the abolition of the state treasurer's office in 2003 by constitutional amendment.
 Throughout Minnesota's history as a U.S. territory and state, the elected state treasurer had always been responsible for managing and accounting for the state's cash flows, coordinating banking services for state agencies, and issuing and servicing the state debt.
 With the repeal of the Office of the State Treasurer however, those responsibilities were transferred to the Department of Finance.

 The most recent change to MMB came in 2008, with the repeal of the Department of Employee Relations (DER) which had previously administered the state government's workforce.
-DER's staff and responsibilities - together with the Management Analysis Division at DOA - were merged with the Department of Finance, which was then renamed the Department of Management and Budget.
+DOER's staff and responsibilities - together with the Management Analysis Division at DOA - were merged with the Department of Finance, which was then renamed the Department of Management and Budget.